 The trigger factor occurs when one is interested in their surroundings but not concentrating on them; a slip can happen at a precise place and moment and the witness is thrust seemingly, into another time.
 Whatever you believe, the next witness saw this happen.

 A Kent Time Slip

-At Leeds Castle in Kent, Alice Pollock experienced what could be called a ‘classic’ time slip.
-Alice was experimenting in the Henry VIII’s rooms by touching objects in an attempt to experience events from another time.
+At Leeds Castle in Kent, Alice Pollock experienced what could be called a ‘classic’ story.
+Alice was experimenting in Henry VIII’s rooms by touching objects in an attempt to experience events from another time.
 After a period of receiving no impressions whatsoever, the room suddenly changed.
-The room lost its modern, comfortable appearance to become cold and bare.
+The room lost its modern, comfortable appearance to become old fashioned, cold and bare.
 The carpet had disappeared and there were now logs burning on the fire.
 A tall woman in a white dress was walking up and down the room; her face seemed in deep concentration.
 Not long after the room returned to its original state.

 By researching the castle’s history it was found that the rooms had been the prison of Queen Joan of Navarre, Henry V’s stepmother and had been accused of witchcraft by her husband.

-A Liverpool Time Slip Story
+Liverpool Time Slip

 In July 1996, in Liverpool’s Bold Street, did an off duty Merseyside Policeman inadvertently travelled back in time?
 While shopping with his wife in the city centre, one Saturday afternoon, Frank and his wife split up to buy from different shops, Carol his wife went to Dillon’s Bookshop, while Frank went to a local record store.